hamza14102/POS-Tagging/README.md

----
-jupyter:
-  jupytext:
-    formats: ipynb,md
-    text_representation:
-      extension: .md
-      format_name: markdown
-      format_version: '1.3'
-      jupytext_version: 1.14.5
-  kernelspec:
-    display_name: Python 3
-    language: python
-    name: python3
----

 # Hidden Markov Model

-* `submitted.py`: Your homework.
+-   `submitted.py`: Your homework.
 Edit, and then submit to <a href="https://www.gradescope.com/courses/486387">Gradescope</a>.
-* `mp08_notebook.ipynb`: This is a <a href="https://anaconda.org/anaconda/jupyter">Jupyter</a> notebook to help you debug.
+-   `mp08_notebook.ipynb`: This is a <a href="https://anaconda.org/anaconda/jupyter">Jupyter</a> notebook to help you debug.
 You can completely ignore it if you want, although you might find that it gives you useful instructions.
-* `tests/test_visible.py`: This file contains about half of the <a href="https://docs.python.org/3/library/unittest.html">unit tests</a> that Gradescope will run in order to grade your homework.
+-   `tests/test_visible.py`: This file contains about half of the <a href="https://docs.python.org/3/library/unittest.html">unit tests</a> that Gradescope will run in order to grade your homework.
 If you can get a perfect score on these tests, then you should also get a perfect score on the additional hidden tests that Gradescope uses.
-* `data`: This directory contains the data.
+-   `data`: This directory contains the data.
-* `util.py`: This is an auxiliary program that you can use to read the data, evaluate the accuracy, etc.
+-   `util.py`: This is an auxiliary program that you can use to read the data, evaluate the accuracy, etc.

 ### Table of Contents